mgf9505/mgf9505.github.io/_pages/about.md

 Email: [gf_ma@zjut.edu.cn](mailto:gf_ma@zjut.edu.cn)

 My supervisor is Professor [Xu-Hua Yang](https://homepage.zjut.edu.cn/yxh2/), the director of the Institute of Intelligent Computing at Zhejiang University of Technology.
 My research intersts include Graph Neural Network, Recommendation Systems, and Knowledge Graph.
-I have over 10 publications appeared in several journals and conferences such as TNSE, TCAS-II, DMKD, Neurocomputing, Applied Intelligence, and Information Sciences.
+I have over 10 publications appeared in several journals and conferences such as TNSE, TCAS-II, DMKD, Neurocomputing, TCSS, and Information Sciences.

 You can also visit my Chinese Academic CV [here](https://homepage.zjut.edu.cn/mgf/).